 There is a group of recreational skiers that meets on Wednesdays.
 By joining the group you will likely meet skiers of similar abilities.
 Also, many members have met ski partners through volunteer work in the Club.

-10. Do I need to display my membership tag when using the trails?
+10. Do I need to display my membership or visitor tag when using the trails?

-Members are asked to display their membership tags when they are using the trails.
-In this way we are assured that those using the trails are paid members and therefore covered by our Club insurance policy.
+Skiers are required to carry proof of paid membership or day pass when they are using the trails.
+In this way we are assured that those using the trails are paid members/visitors and therefore covered by our Club insurance policy.

 11. Can I bring a guest to the Club?

 Yes – we welcome guests!
-On Saturdays and Sundays, have your guest(s) sign in at the pavilion and purchase a day pass.
-Equipment rentals are available during regular pavilion hours (Saturday/Sunday) for an additional $10 per day.
-If you bring a guest from Monday to Friday, the trail fee is payable (in cash) at the drop boxes found at the trail entrance in the lower parking lot and at the bottom of the pavilion stairs.
+On Saturdays and Sundays, have your guest(s) sign in at the building and purchase a day pass.
+Equipment rentals are available during regular operating hours (Saturday/Sunday) for an additional $15 per day.
+If you bring a guest from Monday to Friday, the trail fee is payable online (credit card only) or in person (exact cash only) at the drop boxes found at the trail entrance in the lower parking lot and at the bottom of the pavilion stairs.

 12. Who runs Mono Nordic Ski Club?